proffzulus/agricultural-roboport/Readme.md

 ### Tuning Advice

-- **Dense seeding performance**: Seeding on every tile dramatically increases collision checks and ghost placements.
-This **will impact performance** on large maps or with many roboports. **Recommended**: Use whitelist filters to limit seeding to specific plant types when using dense mode.
+- **Dense seeding**: Seeding on every tile increases collision checks and ghost placements.
+For extremely large operations, you can use whitelist filters to limit which plants are seeded.
 - For low-end machines or dense maps, reduce `*_checks-per-call` and `max-*` values to spread work across ticks.
 - For faster cleanup and aggressive automation, increase `*_checks-per-call` and `max-*` but monitor CPU usage and set `agricultural-roboport-debug` to `false`.
 - Use quality mutation settings to balance farming efficiency with desired quality progression rates.